OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/05-oled-changing-settings.md

 ### Building the Circuit

-Plug your Omega2 and the OLED Expansion into the Expansion Dock like in the previous tutorial and let's get started!
+Plug your Omega2 and the OLED Expansion into the Expansion Dock like in the previous expriment and let's get started!

 ### Writing the Code